 The level of offense for a charge of criminal damage is based on the value of the property.

-Graffiti is one of the most common reasons behind criminal damage charges.
-Courts will include labor costs, material costs and costs associated with the equipment used to get rid of the graffiti to determine damages.
+Graffiti is one of the most common reasons for criminal damage charges.
+Courts will include labor costs, material costs, and costs associated with the equipment used to get rid of the graffiti to determine damages.
 Jail time is also likely for these offenses.
-Other related offenses can include trespassing, burglary and arson.
+Other related offenses can include trespassing, burglary, and arson.